What We’ll Expect From You

 Should a participant become ill during a program, they should immediately notify the Group Leader, who will assist in obtaining medical attention.
 If a participant develops symptoms of illness such as a fever, cough, shortness of breath or difficulty breathing, or experience any other signs or symptoms consistent with COVID-19 or other communicable illnesses, they will be required to immediately self-isolate, both for their health and the health, safety and welfare of the group.
 The Group Leader will then contact a local doctor so he or she can evaluate the participant's symptoms, diagnose the illness, and provide appropriate information and guidance regarding treatment and care.

-Participants who are ill and having symptoms consistent with COVID-19 will not be permitted to rejoin the program and remain in self-isolation until either they are evaluated by a medical professional who determines their condition is not contagious, and clears them to resume group activities, or they test negative for COVID-19.
+Participants who are ill and having symptoms consistent with COVID-19 will not be permitted to rejoin the program and must remain in self-isolation until either they are evaluated by a medical professional who determines their condition is not contagious and clears them to resume group activities, or they test negative for COVID-19, at which time they may return to the group.
 If a participant has a confirmed case of COVID-19 or other communicable and contagious disease, we will follow the guidance and requirements of the local medical and health authorities.

 What’s the best way to stay healthy while travelling?